How Do You Know that You are Working with the Best Realtor?

 Communication with your REALTOR

 Good REALTORS also communicate with their clients on a regular basis.
 They will ask you how you prefer that they get in touch with you for updates – there are some people who like to know everything as it is happening, while there are others who prefer a brief communication at the end of the day.
-The best REALTORS will ask you how you choose to be communicated with.
+When you look at the best Realtors in any major city they will ask you how YOU choose to be communicated with.
 Do you want daily e-mails?
 Phone calls?
 Maybe you want your updates by text message.

 Availability of your REALTOR